 Entry-level rooms have antique-style rolltop baths and rain showers, but if you’re looking for a princely experience, book any of the three historic suites for period furnishings and balconies with city views.
-The beautifully preserved bedroom of the original owner’s wife is located on the ground floor.
-If you take a peek at its bath, you’ll see three taps: ‘cold’, ‘hot’, and ‘perfume’.
+The original owner’s wife’s beautifully preserved bedroom is on the ground floor.
+If you peek at its bath, you’ll see three taps: ‘cold,’ ‘hot,’ and ‘perfume.’

 Upon arrival, expect an opulent procession.
 Guests are escorted into the hotel by a gold horse-drawn carriage.
 As part of the turndown service, guests are offered fragrant baths.

-TIP: It’s not recommended to visit India without insurance to cover medical emergencies.
+PRO TIP: Visiting India without insurance is not recommended to cover medical emergencies.
 Make sure you’re covered by finding a policy with TravelInsurance.com.

 Price: Rooms are priced from $5,989 to $12,251 a night.

 Address: Emirates Palace Hotel, West Corniche Road, Abu Dhabi, United Arab Emirates

 The Emirates Palace Hotel makes us want to live the good life.
-Imagine yourself strutting out of your service limo with a pair of luxury sunglasses.
+Imagine yourself strutting out of your service limo with luxury sunglasses.
 Decked out in a suit, you smell of Dior and cigars.
 A team of butlers takes your coat.
 It’s hard not to fantasize when looking at this three-billion property!